latest nhpb_banner 1__compressed2

 Car loan payment help is available in Denver.
 This can help commuters and those who need an auto for work or job training.
 The assistance is rare, and it often involves getting out of the loan.
 There are also payment plans and interest rate reductions.
 Find more details on eliminating upside down car loans.

-Lowry Family Center (Families Forward) – Another nonprofit organization that supports Hamilton County families who need help.
-Clothing, food, and money for paying energy bills can all be provided.
+Lowry Family Center (Families Forward) – Another nonprofit organization that supports Denver County families who need help.
+Free adult or kid clothing, food, and money for paying electric bills can all be provided.
 Also offers referrals as needed.
 The address is 4800 Telluride St Building 5, Denver, CO 80249.
 Phone number (303) 307-0718

 • Other resources may be offered too, and find loan programs in Denver.

 Denver Rescue Mission can help currently homeless families and/or senior citizens.
 Funds can be used to pay security deposits and/or first months rent for those who qualify.
-Get assistance with moving into permanent housing.
+Get assistance with moving into permanent housing or government money to pay for storage for furniture.
+The address is 2222 Lawrence St, Denver, CO 80205.
 Other resources offered to clients can include free food, clothing, furniture and household items.
 Ongoing case management and guidance may be provided too.
 Dial (303) 297-1815.
 Read more Denver Rescue Mission.

-Denver Colorado AIDS Project is only for HIV and AIDs clients.
+Colorado Health Network - Denver Colorado AIDS Project is only for HIV and AIDs clients.
 They can receive information on, and assistance with finding, permanent affordable housing and/or apartments.
-Limited financial assistance for paying security deposit, rent, eviction prevention, and maybe even short hotel stays.
+Limited financial assistance for paying security deposit, rent, eviction prevention, and maybe even free short hotel stays.

-Also get information on medical care and prescription drug resources in Colorado.
-The project can offer details on prescription drugs, medications, and treatments.
+Also get information on medical care and RX drug resources in Colorado.
+The project can offer details on places that help pay for medical transport medications, and treatments.
+Address is 6260 E Colfax Ave, Denver, CO 80220.
 Call (303) 837-0166, or locate details on prescription drugs for free.

-Colorado Housing Assistance Corporation offers solutions such as section 8 housing vouchers.
+Colorado Housing Assistance Corporation offers solutions to homeowners, buyers, tenants and the un-housed in Denver.
+There are programs such as emergency section 8 housing vouchers.
 In addition, the center offers an educational seminar to first-time homebuyers.
-Learn about mortgage offerings and more.
-670 Santa Fe Dr, Denver, CO 80204.
+Learn about mortgage offerings, FHA loans to buy a house and more.
+Location is 670 Santa Fe Dr, Denver, CO 80204.
 Call (303) 572-9445

 Supporting Denver and the entire state, the Colorado Coalition for the Homeless provides various housing, referrals, and even medical services.
 While rental assistance may be provided, this is normally in the form of referrals to loans or government grants.
 The Coalition may also offer information on public benefits, such as section 8 or housing for the disabled as part of the Benefits Acquisition and Retention Team.

-Also, across Denver, the Coalition will coordinate medical care.
-This ranges from a mobile clinic to prescription medications and even eye glasses.
+• Also, across Denver, the Coalition will coordinate medical care.
+This ranges from a mobile clinic to prescription medications, free basic dental for the homeless in Denver and even eye glasses.
 A variety of medical needs can be met for the low income.
 Read more Colorado Coalition for the Homeless.

 Jewish Services of Denver operates some programs for people of all religions.
-Food, rent and utility bill help, and more may be provided as part of the Emergency Assistance Program.
+Free boxes of food, rent and utility bill help, and more may be provided as part of the Emergency Assistance Program.
 Another key focus is on job training and employment resources from the SHALOM Center.
 Seasonal assistance includes free Thanksgiving and Christmas meals or school supplies.
 They also partner with other non-profits as part of the Family Safety Net Program.
 Learn more Jewish Family Services in Colorado.

 Denver Volunteers of America - The main programs from the agency are as follows.
 All financial aid paid out and services administered depend on donation levels and funding.

-• Meals and food - This includes senior centers, home deliveries for the disabled, and information on free food pantries on Denver County.
+• Meals and food - This includes senior centers, home deliveries for the disabled, and information on free food pantries on Denver County as well as places for baby formula.

 • Housing - Referrals are available for emergency rental assistance.
 Other support is for the homeless, and includes shelters or funds for deposits on a new apartment.